chaynHQ/bloom-frontend/README.md

 Bloom is a remote trauma support service from Chayn, a global charity supporting survivors of abuse across borders.
 Bloom is our flagship product; a free, web-based support service designed for anyone who has experienced or is currently experiencing domestic or sexual abuse.
 Through a combination of online video-based courses, anonymous interaction and 1:1 chat, Bloom aims to provide tailored information, guidance, everyday tools, and comforting words to cope with traumatic events. 💖

-## Get involved
+## Get Involved

 If you would like to help Chayn and receive special access to our organization and volunteer opportunities, please [visit our Getting Involved guide](https://chayn.notion.site/Get-involved-423c067536f3426a88005de68f0cab19).
 We'll get back to you to schedule an onboarding call.
 Other ways to get involved and support us are [donating](https://www.paypal.me/chaynhq), starring this repo and making an open-source contribution here on GitHub, and supporting us on social media!

 Our social medias: